Three night itinerary along the Twin Coast Discovery Highway

 In the afternoon follow the Northland Journey Te Ara Coast to Coast and visit the iconic Waitangi Treaty Grounds, which holds national significance as the signing place of Aotearoa New Zealand’s founding document.
 Learn about the Treaty and the history of the area and site.
 Join an informative guided tour of the grounds, experience a cultural performance in an authentic Meeting House, visit the Te Kōngahu Museum of Waitangi and Te Rau Aroha Museum.
 View the world’s largest ceremonial canoe and enjoy a refreshment in the Whare Waka café with stunning views over the Bay of Islands.
 The Waitangi experience pass is valid for two days as there is so much to see and do here.

 The Bay of Islands has the biggest cluster of accommodation offerings in Northland from luxury lodges, motels, hotels & B&B’s.
-For larger groups consider The Scenic Hotel and Copthorne Bay of Islands, while the historic Duke of Marlborough is perfect for couples and smaller groups.
-You are spoilt for choice for dining options, consider a meal watching the sunset at The Duke of Marlborough showcasing Northland’s local food and beverage offerings.
+For larger groups consider The Scenic Hotel and Copthorne Bay of Islands.
+For smaller groups and couples, the heritage house Arcadia Lodge offers glorious views, impeccable service, and legendary breakfasts, with suites or cottage accommodation options.
+The historic Duke of Marlborough, another bespoke option, is a great place to relax and unwind and watch the world go by.
+You are spoilt for choice for dining options, consider a meal watching the sunset at The Duke of Marlborough showcasing Taitokerau Northland’s local food and beverage offerings.

 Bay of Islands to Tutukākā